M0412/Alcohol_Consumtion_Fatalities_and_Rehab/README.md

 4) SAMHSA  National Directory of Drug and Alcohol Abuse Treatment Facilities - 2022 <br> https://www.samhsa.gov/data/report/national-directory-of-drug-and-alcohol-abuse-treatment-facilities
 5) Population of the U.S for 2022 by state https://www.statista.com/statistics/183497/population-in-the-federal-states-of-the-us
 6) GEOJSON data for California DUIs <br> https://data.chhs.ca.gov/dataset/licensed-driving-under-the-influence-providers

+### Data and Delivery
+Once we gathered our data sources, we looked at the information holistically and isolated our facility research to 3 states for a smaller sample size

+### Back End

+### Visualizations

+### Our findings